Minton Sparks fuses music, poetry, and her intoxicating gift

 — Rocker, Marshall Chapman

-Click here to read a description of Minton's work from the Nashville Scene, or read a feature article on Minton in Native Magazine here (p.
+Click here to read a write-up of Minton's work in The Huffington Post, or read a feature article on Minton in Native Magazine here (p.
 57).